jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Application-Of-Secure-Gateway-Service-Clause.md

 3.1.3.3.
 If the services of JD Cloud involve the license of third-party software, you agree to abide by the relevant license agreement;

 3.1.3.4.
-Do Not intersperse Email Ads or SPAMs: Do not use the services provided by JD Cloud to intersperse a large number of undesired or uncalled emails, electronic advertising or emails containing reactionary information, pornographic information or other harmful information;
+Do not intersperse Email Ads or SPAMs: Do not use the services provided by JD Cloud to intersperse a large number of undesired or uncalled emails, electronic advertising or emails containing reactionary information, pornographic information or other harmful information;

 3.1.3.5.
 Do not use the resources and services provided by JD Cloud to upload, download, store, and release the following information or contents and do not provide any convenience for others to release such information (including but not limited to setting URL, BANNER links, etc.):